Who Are We?

 We have mobile and permanent medical clinics to minister to the sick. we fund several food programs that provide either daily or weekly meals for hundreds, and we provide clothing and education for orphans and the destitute.

 We also have vocational training programs for at risk young men and women, and through these, in addition to gaining skill to make a living, most of these students actually come to know Christ and return to their communities as strong witnesses to God’s love.
+In 2013, we began teaching agricultural education programs to farmers in the villages where we are planting churches.

 Witnessing